-1. Network cutovers must adhere to a timeline.
+1. Network cutovers must adhere to a timeline

 The network is the core of office communication.
 It is the way field employees and data communicate with the corporate office, whether it’s sending an email or transmitting production data.
-For example, if a foreman is trying to upload well data into ProCount, but has no Internet connection, production data cannot be reported.
+For example, if a foreman is trying to upload well data into ProCount but has no internet connection, production data cannot be reported.
 Without up-to-date production data, the corporate office can’t report well revenue and costs in an accurate or timely manner.

 Network equipment like routers, switches and circuits, must be available and installed before the cutover can take place.
 The network architecture must be finalized before critical business processes, such as turning up SCADA, can happen.
-At this stage, it is crucial to review resource availability, internally and with vendors, to adhere to a firm deadline.
+At this stage, it’s crucial to review resource availability, internally and with vendors, to adhere to a firm deadline.

-2. SCADA transfers happen in parallel with the network cutover.
+2. SCADA transfers happen in parallel with the network cutover

-In an ideal SCADA world, the whole company would be on a standard SCADA system with identical system architecture and equipment between sites.
+In an ideal world, the whole company would be on a standard SCADA system with identical system architecture and equipment between sites.
 It’s important that an internal resource has functional experience with the SCADA system and has the working knowledge to support and troubleshoot it.

-3. Hardware updates affect the physical equipment employees will be using.
+3. Hardware updates affect the physical equipment employees will be using

 Merging offices will require upsetting people’s daily routines to establish new ones.
 Computers need to be reimaged with new company standards, covering everything from desktop images and printer drivers to software applications like WellView and ProCount.
 When possible, use remote login to take inventory of applications in use at field offices.
 This will help determine what applications will be used going forward and if there is additional software that must be added to the company portfolio.

-4. Testing is the final step in cutting over an office.
+4. Testing is the final step in cutting over an office

-Once it has been confirmed that all new systems are functioning and everyone can complete their daily activities, the office has successfully been cut over to the new network.
-While it may seem like small potatoes in relation to the operational and financial integration that takes place during a merger, IT integration is the foundation for bringing new employees and data.
+Once it’s confirmed that all new systems are functioning and everyone can complete their daily activities, the office has successfully been cut over to the new network.
+While it may seem like small potatoes in relation to the operational and financial integration that takes place during a merger, IT integration is the foundation for bringing in new employees and data.